Why you should care

 To be sure, local temperatures seemed to have a modest effect on beliefs, nudging the proportion of people in a county who believe in global warming by only a few percentage points, says Stephan Lewandowsky of the University of Bristol.
 But, he clarifies, “that doesn’t mean this is trivial.”
 Other factors, such as political views, may simply play a bigger role.
 Indeed, 95 percent of liberal Democrats believe global warming is happening versus only 47 percent of conservative Republicans, according to a Yale and George Mason University survey.

 Kaufmann hopes the findings spur climate scientists to rethink how they communicate their findings to the public.
 While annual reports on global temperature might convince scientists, most people rely on experience.
 Instead, researchers should cite how much money someone would lose if they had bet against climate change in a given year.
 If climate change is happening, those who bet against climate change would lose money —and people feel losses more strongly than gains, Kaufmann says.

-Paul Egan of New York University suggests explaining the difference between weather and climate, and relating it back to climate change.
+Patrick Egan of New York University suggests explaining the difference between weather and climate, and relating it back to climate change.
 “The weather we are experiencing at any given time is a very poor indicator of long-term changes in our climate.
 In a sense,” he says, “it is a distraction from the very serious problem and challenge of climate change.”